 Rodney Blyth, 63, has taken a different approach.
-The retired school teacher and community church pastor is walking across Canada
+The retired school teacher and community church pastor walked 6000 km across Canada

-this summer to raise money and awareness for Raw Hope-emergency relief efforts for children and families impacted by conflict.
+during the summer of 2018 raising $64,000 and awareness for Raw Hope emergency relief efforts for children and families impacted by conflict.

 “When you truly put your faith and trust in God, no dream is too big,” Rodney says, when I ask him how he stays motivated.
 “To fulfill dreams, there are costs involved,” he continues.
 “But it’s all worth the while if you have that certainty that it is a dream that God has given you.”

 Rodney and his wife have been child sponsors for 40 years and believe in the community transformation sponsorship brings.
 So, it was natural that Rodney would use his walk to raise awareness and funds for children living in some of the world’s most dangerous places.
 Because of conflict and crisis, many of these children have had to leave their homes in search of safety, food and shelter.

 “I think of all these children that World Vision is trying to help.
 They have dreams too, but they are living in an environment where it is almost impossible to fulfill those dreams.”

 Rodney’s dream to help began when he retired and was looking for something to occupy his time.

 “I was 57, and it was hard to find people that age to do things with.
 So, I took up walking.”